0hmsec/0hmsec.github.io/_posts/en/2025-02-01-htb-busqueda.md

   --help      Show this message and exit.
 ```

-From the github pull request page, we can see that the vulnerability was present in the `search` CLI command.
+From the [github pull request page](https://github.com/ArjunSharda/Searchor/pull/130), we can see that the vulnerability was present in the `search` CLI command.

-For the vulnerability to work, we need to abuse this function.
+For the vulnerability to work, we need to abuse the below function.

 ```python
 url = eval(